 Become a Foodie at Myeongdong Street Food Alley | Jung-gu, Seoul

-First on the list of what to do in South Korea this fall is becoming a Foodie at Myeongdong Street Food Alley.
+What to do in South Korea this fall is, become a Foodie at Myeongdong Street Food Alley.
 Myeongdong may be one of Seoul’s most popular shopping districts, but it’s the Myeongdong Street Food Alley that keeps foodies coming back for more.
 From tteokbokki and tornado potato to grilled abalone and more, there’s a wide variety of food to choose from.
 Fall is the best time to visit the market for fresh seafood, soups, and tea.

 Myeongdong Street Food Alleyis open daily until 23:00.